sergey-sw/raft-playground/README.md

 2022-11-19 18:09:59.601 raft-node-n2 INFO Received VoteResponse{granted=false} for term 15 from n3 in term 15.
 Current role is CANDIDATE
 ```

-As you may see, when current leader node `n5` gets a message from `n2` in term 15, it steps down and votes for it:
+As you may see, when current leader node `n5` gets a message from `n2` in term 15, it steps down and votes for `n2`:

 ```
 2022-11-19 18:09:59.601 raft-node-n5 INFO Stepping down from LEADER role in term 1: received vote request for term 15 from n2